Updating the terminal

-To remotely uninstall, go to MyQ, Printers.
-Double-click on the printer.
-The properties panel opens on the right side of the screen.
-In the General tab, under Configuration, change the Configuration Profile to No Terminal.
-Click Save and re-activate the printer.
+Go to MyQ, Configuration Profiles.
+Choose the profile and click Edit (or double-click, or right click and Edit).
+The properties panel opens on the right side.
+In the General tab, under Terminal, change the Terminal type to No Terminal.
+Click Save.

 As long as the HP terminal package is uploaded on the MyQ server, the HP service remains in Windows and is visible in the MyQ Easy Config application.
 If you do not run any HP Embedded terminals on the server and want to remove the service, Delete the HP installation package from the Printers settings tab in the MyQ Web administrator interface (MyQ, Settings, Printers & Terminals).